Airmanf7/FinTechUMiamiHomework/homework1/Readme.md

  * Stability in any financial product will always be desireable.
 A stable interest rate on a stable coin will provide instant value in a market of users that get value from Terra's other products and features.

-  **2. Make certain to have a strong, experienced regulation and compliance department early and make it a high priority to be in compliance in every aspect of the business.** In finance, not heeding a country's regulations can lead to severe complications, fines and the possibility of being banned from doing business.
-The better strategy would be to make the investment upfront to be in compliance to avoid a possible total loss of investment resulting from a shutdown of the business in a market.**
+**2. Make certain to have a strong, experienced regulation and compliance department early and make it a high priority to be in compliance in every aspect of the business.**

+ * In finance, not heeding a country's regulations can lead to severe complications, fines and the possibility of being banned from doing business.
+The better strategy would be to make the investment upfront to be in compliance to avoid a possible total loss of investment resulting from a shutdown of the business in a market.

   **3. Consider offering a crypto based debit and/or credit card**

    * People will always value a higher degree of access to their money.
-In finance, since regulations and consumer protections are of high importance the developement and issuance of such cards would likely have a long timeline.
-Factors that would lead to this are regulatory approval, security screening and customer screening.
+In finance, regulation, compliance and consumer protections are of high importance by governing bodies that grant approval to offer goods and services to the public.
+Therefore the developement and issuance of such cards would likely have a long timeline due to the administration and approval processes that would be required.
 It may actually be useful for Terra to go through the steps in considering a physical card even if the conculsion is the costs and risks outweigh potential benefits.

  **4. Consider additional marketing strategies and advertisement to gain market share**